Newshound68/R-course/Rintro.md

 * Compatible with Fortran, C und LAT<sub>E</sub>X.
 * Better possibilities for archiving analysis and modelling protocols.
+* Has become a standard in plant sciences.
+* Good for communicating methods with research partners.
+* Increasingly scientific journals encourage/demand the publication of R code.

 ## How to Get R?
 * Select the “Cran Mirror” for the country of current